ETCBC/dhammapada/docs/about.md

 The text that is the source of this dataset rests on the work of [Viggo Fausböll](https://en.wikipedia.org/wiki/Viggo_Fausböll) who translated the Dhammapada into Latin in 1855.
+We took the text from the 1900 edition of his book in which he included the original Pāli text in Latin script.

 field | value